Ted Emery

-Ted Emery is an Australian film and television director and producer.
+Ted Emery (1947 – 3 March 2026) was an Australian film and television director and producer.

+Life and career

-Ted Emery served in the Royal Australian Navy during the Vietnam War.
-After returning to Australia, he joined the ABC in Melbourne, Australia, and in time became a director and producer for the weekly ABC music program, Countdown.
+Emery served in the Royal Australian Navy during the Vietnam War.
+After returning to Australia, he joined the Australian Broadcasting Corporation (ABC) in Melbourne.
+He became a director and producer for Countdown, the ABC's weekly television music program.

 He continued to work as an assistant director at the ABC on such programs as Power Without Glory, before moving into directing comedy series.
-He has worked consistently as a director, writer and producer of a number of Australian comedy television series and films, including Fast Forward, Full Frontal and Kath and Kim.
+He worked consistently as a director, writer and producer of a number of Australian comedy television series and films, including Fast Forward, Full Frontal and Kath & Kim.